 You can fill in things about how you want your labor to go, what you want to do during labor, who you want in the room with you when baby is born, and if you want the chance to breastfeed right after baby is born.
 It is a really handy tool to have, and it can help put your mind at ease about delivery, even if you don’t completely stick to it during labor (which you probably won’t!).

-22. Get a special baby notebook and folder.
+22. Get a special baby notebook and folder

 The folder is really handy because you get a lot of paperwork at the hospital and instead of shoving it all in your bag, you can nicely store it in your folder and keep it organized so that when you get home you know exactly where to look for that handout on immunizations.
 If you decide to go to baby classes at the hospital you can also use the notebook and folder for information you get there.

-23. Get a package of milk freezer bags.
+23. Get a package of milk freezer bags

 I actually didn’t even think about using these for what I’m going to tell you, but I wish I would have because it would have helped a lot.
 If you are going to have a pump, having a box of milk storage freezer bags is really helpful.

-24. Look up a newborn photographer and baby poses.
+24. Look up a newborn photographer

 Some hospitals have contracts with baby photographers and they will actually come around to your rooms while you are there and take pictures.
-We were lucky and had the chance to get J’s pictures done while we were still in the hospital.
+We were lucky and had the chance to get our first and second babies’ pictures done while we were still in the hospital.
 Check to see if your hospital has something like this, and if they don’t, you might want to start looking around for a newborn photographer.
 Or, if you want to save money but still want pictures of your perfect baby, you can look on Pinterest at the many tutorials on how to photograph babies on your own.

 25. Make Daddy feel special.

 A lot of times the mom gets pampered and showered and the dad can feel left out.
-Let him know how much you appreciate him and the support he has given (and will give you during labor) by putting together a special kit for him.
+Let him know how much you appreciate him and the support he has given (and will give you during labor) by putting together a special “new Dad” kit for him.

 Most importantly, just get excited!
 I know it is the worst waiting around for your baby.
 Then once your due date passes you are just trying to do everything you can to pass the time.
 Just enjoy it and try to relax.
 Babies come when they are ready, and when they do, it is an incredible experience.